TwoInteger/wordpack/README.md

 # wordpack
 a collection of programs that automatically makes word-related long videos

-there are currently 3 programs:
+there are currently 5 programs:
 1. wordrestarter, which builds a "but every next word restarts" version of your selected video
 2. wordlooper, which builds a "but every repeated word loops back to its last use" version of your selected video
 3. wordplayer, which builds a "but every next word plays a video" version of your selected video
+4. firstword, which builds a "but every repeated word loops to its first use" video
+5. lastwordrestarts, which builds a "but every word goes to its last use and restarts" video

 wordplayer currently has a bug where if you don't get two videos with the same audio sample rate, it breaks, so make sure that they're not different
 ## REQUIREMENTS